12 Ways to Make Your First Sale Online

-If you’re a little short on ideas for making your first sale online, we’ve put together a list of seven methods you can test right away.
+If you’re a little short on ideas for making your first sale online, we’ve put together a list of twelve methods you can test right away.
 Let’s jump right in.

 Collecting email addresses for your email newsletter allows you to stay in touch with potential or past customers on an